 Before you issue any rules to your retailers or distributors about the minimum prices you’re willing to allow them to sell your products for — not advertise, but actually sell—you’ll first want to review the law on resale price maintenance.
 Is your resale policy legal?
 Hint: the law does not provide an easy answer to the question.

 Resale price maintenance, in case you’re unfamiliar with the term, is when a manufacturer or brand owner tries to set and control the prices its retailers are able to sell the company’s products.

 In practice, this means it is very difficult to know upfront if regulators or a federal court will view your plans for resale price maintenance, or the way you execute those plans, as legal or illegal.
-Complicating matters even further is the fact that some state governments, notably California, Illinois, New York, Michigan and Maryland, have ignored the federal Leegin ruling and continue to treat resale price maintenance as on-its-face-illegal vertical price fixing.
-That means if your company does business in one of those states, use of a resale policy to control your retailers’ sales prices could still land you on the wrong side of lawsuits, state regulators and state courts.
+Complicating matters even further is the fact that some state governments, notably California, Illinois, New York, Michigan, and Maryland, have ignored the federal Leegin ruling and continue to treat resale price maintenance as on-its-face-illegal vertical price-fixing.
+That means if your company does business in one of those states, the use of a resale policy to control your retailers’ sales prices could still land you on the wrong side of lawsuits, state regulators, and state courts.

 As if the law weren’t murky enough when it comes to resale price maintenance, you also need to understand under what conditions the law views a price as “resale” and when it deems that price “advertising” instead.

 This is an important distinction — because, under programs such as a Minimum Advertised Price (MAP) policy, it can be perfectly legal for manufacturers or brand owners to establish the minimum prices they are willing to allow retailers to advertise their products.
 Indeed, such policies often explicitly state that they refer only to how retailers advertise the company’s products and that those retailers are free to actually sell the products for whatever prices they choose.